anchalbhalla/Retail-demand-forcasting/README.md

 2. Let's move on to data preparation, for that click on Add project, and add data refinery flow.

 3. Do the following to prepare the dataset for modelling:
    * Click on operation on the left - Select the Column "Item".
-Select Replace Substring and replace the strings with the following numbers TShirt - 1, Formal Shirts - 2, Jeans - 3 (We will only be working with 3 items for this lab)
+Select Replace Substring and replace the strings with the following numbers TShirt - 1, Formal Shirts - 2, Jeans - 3, Formal Trousers - 4, Blazers - 5, Jackets - 6, Shoes - 7, Heels - 8, Scarves - 9, Hats - 10 (We will only be working with the first 3 items for this lab)

    * Click on Date column > Convert Column > select date
    * Click on Item column  > Convert Column > select integer